albertogasparin/Optiscroll/README.md

 ### scrollTo ( destX, destY [, duration] )

 Scroll to a specific point with a nice animation.
-If you need to scroll a single axis, then set the opposit axis detination to `false`.
+If you need to scroll a single axis, then set the opposite axis detination to `false`.
 By default, the duration is calculated based on the distance (es: 500px in 700ms, 1000px in 1080ms, 2000px in 1670ms, ...).
 However, you can set your fixed duration in milliseconds.

 | Arguments | Allowed values
 |-----------|----------------